 I already told you how to prepare quinoa – simply wash it.
 For like a minute or so.
 Once that is done, put the quinoa and the cup of water to boil in a pot on full heat.
 Not too small of a pot, you will add all the other ingredients a little later.

-Next mash you banana and mix it with the cinnamon, the flax seed flour and the vanilla till it’s one gooey mass.
+Next, mash your banana and mix it with the cinnamon, the flax seed flour, and the vanilla till it’s one gooey mass.
 (It will be way more appetizing soon, I promise!)
 Now you can add the coconut milk and mix everything very well again.